What's in this guide?

 Complete elimination is not possible.
 Bounces will still happen — email addresses are mistyped and servers go down for maintenance.

 Control only the things you can control.
-Address email server issues as they pop up.
+Address email server issues (or other technical issues) as they pop up.
 Nurture your permission-based list.
 Send people the content they want to get from you.

 The result will be high-quality marketing email campaigns that guarantee your list won’t bounce out of your control.